-The Bookstore on campus is owned and operated through a third party and is located on the first floor of the Life Center and is open 8:00 a.m. - 6:00 p.m., Monday through Thursday, and 8:00 a.m. - 4:00 p.m. on Friday.
-Summer hours vary.
+The Bookstore on campus is owned and operated through a third party and is located on the first floor of the Life Center and hours of operation vary by time of year, so please refer to their hours posted online or at the bookstore.
 Call the bookstore to verify times during summer.
 Contact the South Campus for access.
 Employees of the college receive a 15% discount on bookstore purchases.
-Complimentary textbooks should be ordered from the publisher by the appropriate instruction Dean, Program Director, or Department Chair.
+Complimentary textbooks should be ordered from the publisher by the appropriate instructional Dean, Program Director, or Department Chair.